 Data-driven decision-making in spatial planning, disaster mitigation, and development planning becomes easier with this method (Carramiñana et al., 2024).
 Data generated from land classification can be used to identify disaster-prone areas, such as floods or landslides, and plan for safer and more sustainable infrastructure development.
 In addition, this information is also important in environmental conservation efforts and natural resource management, ensuring that the development carried out does not damage the existing ecosystem.

-In further discussion with related articles, this study describes the use of Landsat 8 OLI imagery and GIS software with the dzetsaka pragin for land classification throughout the archipelago of the Republic of Indonesia.
+In further discussion with related articles, this study describes the use of Landsat 8 OLI imagery and GIS software with the dzetsaka plugin for land classification throughout the archipelago of the Republic of Indonesia.
 The classification results shown in Figure 5 of the study provide a clear and comprehensive visualization of land use in the region.
 This provides invaluable information for a wide range of resource planning and management applications.
+However, on the disadvantage side, these results are less effective in terms of processing time, which takes quite a long time, making them less qualified in terms of quantity.